maroofi/bulkDNS/README.md

 In the above example the `cpu` is the hex represantation of `some-kinda-cpu` and os is the hex represantation of `some-kinda-os`.

+### Using Lua for customized scan scenario

+Using bulkDNS, you can write your own modules to perform any type of scan.
+The [modules](./modules) directory contains a tutorial on how to create a custom scan module along with several examples.
+To use this feature, you must compile bulkDNS with Lua library.

+### Running bulkDNS in server mode

+bulkDNS is not just a scanner.
+You can also run it in server mode by passing `--server-mode` switch.
+If you want to run bulkDNS in server mode, you must compile it with Lua library.
+In the server mode, bulkDNS acts like a DNS server.
+A complete tutorial provided in [modules](./modules) directory along with examples.

 ### FAQ
 1. Why another scanner?